iamYashSoni/Event_Management_Gamers/readme.md

-# csc 4350 final
+# Event Coordinating System for Gamers

-event coordinating for gamers (group 7)
+event coordinating for gamers

 ## members